February 2008 San Francisco general election

-The February 2008 San Francisco general elections were held on February 5, 2008 in San Francisco, California.
+The February 2008 San Francisco general elections were held on February 5, 2008, in San Francisco, California.
 The elections included the United States presidential primaries, seven California ballot propositions, and three San Francisco ballot measures.

+Primaries

+In the presidential primaries, San Francisco Democrats voted 51.98% in favor of candidate Barack Obama, versus 44.19% for Hillary Clinton.

+San Francisco Republicans voted 52.46% in favor of John McCain, with 21.03% voting for Mitt Romney and 5.75% voting for Mike Huckabee.